Orteig Prize: Aftermath

 After Lindbergh's success, the other teams had to re-evaluate their aims.

 Chamberlin decided to attempt a flight to Berlin, which his endurance flight had shown to be achievable, and for which the Brooklyn Chamber of Commerce were offering a $15,000 prize.
 On 4 June Chamberlin (and, at the last minute, Levine) took off in Columbia for Berlin; they arrived over Germany after a flight of 42 hours but were unable to find their way to the city and landed, out of fuel, at Eisleben, 60 miles to the south-west.
 They finally arrived in Berlin on 7 June.

-Byrd, meanwhile, announced his aim was not simply the prize, but “to demonstrate that the world was ready for safe, regular, multi-person flight across the Atlantic” and that he would head for Paris, as planned.
+Byrd, meanwhile, announced his aim was not simply the prize, but "to demonstrate that the world was ready for safe, regular, multi-person flight across the Atlantic" and that he would head for Paris, as planned.
 He and his crew, Acosta, Noville and, as a late addition, Bernt Balchen (who actually did most of the flying) set off in America for Paris on 29 June.
 However, after a 40-hour flight they were unable to find the airfield at Le Bourget and turned back to ditch on the coast, landing at Ver-sur-Mer, Normandy, on 1 July.

 Advancing public interest and aviation technology, the Prize occasioned investments many times the value of the prize.
-In addition, people died by men who were competing to win the prize.
-Six men died in three separate crashes.
-Another three men were injured in a fourth crash.
 During the spring and summer of 1927, 40 pilots attempted various long-distance over-ocean flights, leading to 21 deaths during the attempts.
 For example, seven people died in August 1927 in the Orteig Prize-inspired $25,000 Dole Air Race to fly from San Francisco to Hawaii.

 1927 saw a number of aviation firsts and new records.
 The record for longest time in the air, longest flight distance, and longest overwater flight were set and all exceeded Lindbergh's effort.
 However, no other flyer gained the fame that Lindbergh did for winning the Orteig Prize.

 The Orteig Prize inspired the $10 million Ansari X Prize for repeated suborbital private spaceflights.
 Similar to the Orteig Prize, it was announced some eight years before it was won in 2004.